Healthdirect Free Australian health advice you can count on.

 What is a nervous breakdown?

 Everybody experiences stress and anxiety when they feel under pressure, though usually at levels that are manageable.
-When stress and feelings of worry or anxiety are there all the time and build up to a level that has an impact on a person’s daily life, they may be described as having a nervous breakdown.
+When stress and feelings of worry or anxiety are there all the time, and build up to a level that affects a person's daily life, they may describe this as having a nervous breakdown.

 What are the symptoms of a nervous breakdown?

-People who feel they are having a nervous breakdown can:
+If you feel you are having a nervous breakdown you may:

 Physical symptoms can include: